pyvista/pyvista-tutorial/README.md

 ### Tutorial Prerequisites.

-1. Basic knowlage of numpy.
+1. Basic knowledge of NumPy.

-2. Basic knowlage of scipy.
+2. Basic knowledge of SciPy.

-3. Basic knowlage of matplotlib.
+3. Basic knowledge of Matplotlib.

-4. It is ideal if you are heavy user of VTK.
+4. It is ideal if you are a heavy user of VTK.

 ## Appropriate level of the attendees' Python knowledge.